cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

 ++++++++

-The ``cat`` command displays the entire contents of a file all at once, which may not be desirabe for large files.
+The ``cat`` command displays the entire contents of a file all at once, which may not be desirable for large files.
 To display the contents of a regular file one page (or screen) at a time, use the ``less`` command and supply a path to the file you want to view as a command-line argument.
 To quit out of ``less``, press the ``q`` key.
 To move up and down one